 Do I need to audition separately for The Singing Hoosiers and Vocal Jazz Ensembles?

 Yes, The Singing Hoosiers and Vocal Jazz Ensembles are separate ensembles, and they rehearese at separate times, and you must register for each ensemble separately (although the credits are FREE!).
-It is possible for students to sing in Singing Hoosiers AND one of our vocla jazz ensmebles.
-Several students do this, but they involve two separate auditions.
+It is possible for students to sing in Singing Hoosiers AND one of our vocal jazz ensmebles.
+A few students do this, but they involve two separate auditions.

 Do I need do audition separately for the Singing Hoosiers, and opera choruses and the concert choirs?